Samsung Galaxy A70

-The Samsung Galaxy A70 and A70s are a series of Android phablets manufactured by Samsung Electronics as part of its fifth-generation Galaxy A series line-up.
+The Samsung Galaxy A70 is a mid-range Android smartphone manufactured by Samsung Electronics as part of its fifth-generation Galaxy A series line-up.
 The phones feature Android 9 (Pie) with Samsung's proprietary One UI skin, 128 GB of internal storage, and a 4500 mAh battery.
-The A70 was unveiled in South Korea on April 19, 2019.
+It was announced on March 26, 2019.
+An "s" variant was also announced on September 27, 2019, which upgraded its main primary camera to 64 MP, a first for the Galaxy A series.

 Specifications

+Design

+Both the A70 and A70s feature a plastic frame, plastic back, and a glass front.